MicrosoftDocs/architecture-center/docs/solution-ideas/articles/devsecops-in-github.md

 *Download an [SVG](../media/devsecops-in-github.svg) of this architecture.*

 1. Developers accessing GitHub resources are redirected to Azure AD for authentication using the SAML protocol.
 The organization enforces Single Sign-On (SSO) using FIDO2 strong authentication with the Microsoft Authenticator app.
-1. Developers access a Codespace (a pre-built development environment) to begin working on tasks.
-Organized into containers, Codespaces contain correctly configured IDEs that are pre-installed with required security scanning extensions.
+1. Developers begin working on tasks in Codespaces.
+Organized into containers, these pre-built development environments provide correctly configured IDEs that are equipped with required security scanning extensions.
-1. When new code is committed, GitHub Actions scans the code to quickly and automatically find vulnerabilities and coding errors.
+1. When new code is committed, GitHub Actions automatically scans the code to quickly find vulnerabilities and coding errors.
 1. Pull requests trigger code builds and automated testing through GitHub Actions.
-Secrets and credentials are encrypted at rest and obfuscated in log entries.
+GitHub encrypts secrets and credentials at rest and obfuscates these entries in logs.
-1. GitHub Actions deploys build artifacts to App Service while making changes to other cloud resources like service endpoints.
+1. GitHub Actions deploys build artifacts to App Service while making changes to other cloud resources, such as service endpoints.
-1. Azure Policy evaluates Azure resources in deployment and potentially denies releases, modifies cloud resources, or creates warning events in activity logs.
+1. Azure Policy evaluates Azure resources that are in deployment and potentially denies releases, modifies cloud resources, or creates warning events in activity logs.
-1. Azure Security Center identifies attacks targeting applications running in deployed projects.
+1. Azure Security Center identifies attacks targeting applications that are running in deployed projects.
-1. Continuous monitoring with Azure Monitor can revert (rollback) to a previous commit based on monitoring data.
+1. Azure Monitor continuously tracks and evaluates app behavior.
+When conditions arise that pose risks to security or stability, this service reverts changes by rolling code back to previous commits.

 ## Components

-* [Azure Active Directory](/azure/active-directory/fundamentals/active-directory-whatis) is a multi-tenant, cloud-based identity and access management service, controlling access to Azure and other cloud apps like M365 and GitHub.
+* [Azure Active Directory](/azure/active-directory/fundamentals/active-directory-whatis) is a multi-tenant, cloud-based identity and access management service that controls access to Azure and other cloud apps like M365 and GitHub.
-* [GitHub](https://docs.github.com/en/github) is where developers can collaborate with open source communities and within your organization (innersource).
+* [GitHub](https://docs.github.com/en/github) provides a code-hosting platform that developers can use for collaborating on both open source and innersource projects.
-* [Codespaces](https://docs.github.com/en/github/developing-online-with-codespaces/about-codespaces) is an online development environment, hosted by GitHub and powered by Visual Studio Code, that allows you to develop entirely in the cloud.
+* [Codespaces](https://docs.github.com/en/github/developing-online-with-codespaces/about-codespaces) is an online development environment.
+Hosted by GitHub and powered by Visual Studio Code, this tool provides a complete development solution in the cloud.
-* GitHub Security
+* GitHub Security works to eliminate vulnerabilities in repositories.
+  * Code scanning inspects code for known vulnerabilities and coding errors at scheduled times or after certain events occur (like a commit or a push).
   * [Vulnerability management](https://docs.github.com/en/github/managing-security-vulnerabilities) - when known vulnerabilities occur in your code (or in software packages your code uses), GitHub can raise an alert to the project, create a new branch with updated code, and trigger a pull request to fix the vulnerability.
   * [GitHub Dependabot](https://docs.github.com/en/github/administering-a-repository/about-github-dependabot) is an automated agent that checks for outdated packages and applications.
 Dependabot can update software dependencies or vulnerabilities to newer versions.
-  * Code scanning - will inspect code for known vulnerabilities and coding errors at scheduled times or after certain events occur (like a commit or a push).
 * [GitHub Actions](https://docs.github.com/en/actions/getting-started-with-github-actions/about-github-actions) are custom workflows that provide continuous integration (CI) and continuous deployment (CD) capabilities directly in your code repository.
 * [Azure Policy](/azure/governance/policy/overview) helps you manage and prevent IT issues with policy definitions that can enforce rules for your cloud resources.
 * [Azure Security Center](/azure/security-center/security-center-intro) provides unified security management and advanced threat protection across hybrid cloud workloads.